nortikin/sverchok/docs/nodes/vector/vector_out.rst

 In the N-Panel (and on the right-click menu) you can find:

+**Simplify Output**: Method to keep output data suitable for most of the rest of the Sverchok nodes
+  - None: Do not perform any change on the data.
+Only for advanced users
+  - Flat: It will flat the output to keep vectors list in Level 3 (regular vector list)

 **Output NumPy**: Get NumPy arrays in stead of regular lists (makes the node faster if you input NumPy arrays).

 Outputs